Zanesville Dodgers

 The Zanesville Dodgers were a minor league baseball team based in Zanesville, Ohio.
-The Dodgers were an affiliate of the Brooklyn Dodgers and played as members of the Class D level Ohio State League from 1944 and 1947, before the league changed names in 1948.
-The Zanesville Dodgers continued play as members of the Class D level Ohio–Indiana League in 1948.
-The Dodgers won four consecutive league championships in 1945, 1946, 1947 and 1948.
+The Dodgers were a minor league affiliate of the Brooklyn Dodgers and played as members of the Class D level Ohio State League from 1944 to 1947, before the league changed names in 1948 to become the Class D level Ohio–Indiana League.
+The Dodgers won four consecutive league championships from 1945 to 1948.
 Zanesville hosted minor league home games at Gant Park Municipal Stadium.